This website uses cookies to help you make the most of your visit.

 Standards met

-The pharmacy’s premises provide a secure and suitable environment for people to receive healthcare services from.
-The pharmacy has a separate space where confidential conversations and services can take place.
-And the premises are suitably clean.
+The pharmacy’s premises are professionally presented.
+They provide a suitable environment for people to receive healthcare services from.
+And the pharmacy has a separate space where confidential conversations and services can take place.

 Principle 4.
 Services, including medicines management